michaelgold3n/sellscale-src/README.md

 # MySellScaleHood

-a simplified stock trading application that allows you to search for stock tickers, buy view trends, and manage your portfolio.
-With YFinance API.
+the simple investing interface that allows you to search for stock tickers, buy view trends, and manage your portfolio.
+Powered by YFinance API.

 ## tech stack